mzivic7/endcord/README.md

 Follow [fbterm setup instructions](https://wiki.archlinux.org/title/Fbterm#Installation), then set environment variable: `export TERM=fbterm` and run endcord.
 Note: keybinding `Ctrl+Up/Down/Left/Right` does not work in tty.

+### Experimental windowed mode
+This mode entirely replaces curses with pygame-ce GUI library.
+UI remains terminal-like, the only difference is that its no longer in terminal but in its own window.
+Keybinding remain the same, but all codes are like on linux so old keybinding codes may not work.
+Building with nuitka will create executable that will segfault.
+Do not report issues related to experimental features!
+You can toggle experimental mode bu running: `uv run build.py --experimental`.
+Then run endcord from source: `uv run main.py`.

 ### Spacebar and other custom hosts
 Connecting to [Spacebar](https://github.com/spacebarchat) or any other discord-like instance can be configured in `config.ini`.
 Set `custom_host = ` to preferred host domain, like `spacebar.chat`.
 Set to `None` to use default host (`discord.com`).
 Then endcord will connect only to that domain instead discord.
 Token is different on different hosts!